 - 1. Verify that the requested data structure is posted to the memory buffer indicated in PRP Entry 1, PRP Entry 2, and Command Dword 10, and that a command completion queue entry is posted to the Admin Completion Oueue. - 2.
 Verify that all received responses have all Reserved fields set to 0. - 3.
 If the DUT claims support for NVMe Version 1.2 or higher, verify that the value reported for Version support in the CAP register (VS Offset 08h), matches the value reported in the Identify Controller Data Structure VER field (83:80) and is non zero. - 4.
 Verify that any power state descriptors not supported (i.e. Power States beyond the number reported in the NPSS value (263) in the Identify Controller Data Structure) are set to 0. - 5.
-Verify that any values that are reported as ASCII strings (specifically Serial Number SN, Model Number MN, and Firmware Revision FR) are left justified and padded with spaces (ASCII 20h character) to the right. - 6.
+Verify that any values that are reported as ASCII strings (specifically Serial Number-SN, Model Number MN, and Firmware Revision FR) are left justified and padded with spaces (ASCII 20h character) to the right. - 6.
 Verify that if the DUT claims to support NVMe Specification version 1.4 or later, that the CNTRLTYPE field in the Identify Controller Data Structure is not set to 0h. - 7.
-Verify that if the NQN format does not include a UUID (i.e. it is the first type of NQN format) that the reverse domain name in the NQN field is not "org.nvmexpress". - 8.
-Verify that the Command Size Limit fields (DMRL, DMRSL, and DMSL) are either all set to zero values, or all set to non-zero values. - 9.
+Verify that if the NQN format does not include a UUID (i.e. it is the first type of NQN format) that the reverse domain name in the NQN field is not "org.nvmexpress". - 8. - 9.
 Verify that if FNA bit 3 is set to 1, that FNA Bit 0 and 1 are cleared to 0. - 10.
-Verify that the same MAXDNA value is reported by all I/O Controllers in the Domain. - $11. \ \ Verify that the same MAXCNA \ value is less than or equal to the MNAN field.$ - 12.
+Verify that the same MAXDNA value is reported by all I/O Controllers in the Domain. - 11.
+Verify that the same MAXCNA value is less than or equal to the MNAN field. - 12.
 Verify that if the NODMMAS field is set to 00b, that the VER field indicates NVMe v1.3 or earlier, or bits 2:0 of the SANICAP field are set to 0.
 Otherwise setting NODMMAS field to 00b is prohibited.